rollkit/docs/docs/specs.md

 }
 ```

-The `SubmitBlock` method will be called on an aggregator node before RollKit tells
+The `SubmitBlock` method will be called on an aggregator node before Rollkit tells
 the application (via ABCI) to commit the state via the Commit method
 `FinalizeBlock`.
 Only if `SubmitBlock` succeeds the application will update the
 state accordingly, otherwise the aggregator has to retry or another aggregator